celo-org/celo-blockchain/consensus/istanbul/celo-ibft-spec.md

   deliverValue(Vc)

 // Upon receipt of a round change if that round change is old, send the participant's round
-// change back to the sender to help them catch up.
-Othewise if there are at least 2f+1 round
+// change back to the sender to help them catch up, in order to avoid this condition triggering
+// repeatedly the received round change message is then removed from Msgs.
+Othewise if there are
-// change messages sharing the same round then switch to it.
-Otherwise if there are at least
+// at least 2f+1 round change messages sharing the same round then switch to it.
+Otherwise if
-// f+1 round change messages switch to the higest round that is less than or equal to the top
+// there are at least f+1 round change messages switch to the higest round that is less than or
-// f+1 rounds.
+// equal to the top f+1 rounds.
 upon: m<RoundChange, Hc , R, PC> ∈ Msgs && (PC = nil || validPC(PC))
   if R < Rd {
   	Msgs ← Msgs/{m}